 Rice is a staple food item in almost every Indian household.
 Even globally, most people rely on rice to get their daily intake of carbohydrates.
 Now, even though we all eat rice, we have very different ways of cooking it.
 Some of us use traditional methods and some of us rely on technology to cook our rice.
 But, there is no denying the fact that rice cookers and pressure cookers are the most popular kitchen items for cooking rice.

 Rice cookers and pressure cookers are the most common items in almost every kitchen.
 They are useful, versatile, and make your work in the kitchen easier.
-But, have you ever wondered what the differences between these two items are?
+But, have you ever wondered what the differences between rice cooker and pressure cooker?
 Well, both of them are essentially cookers and even look alike.
 But, they serve very different purposes.
 They have the same objective but different functionalities.

 In this article, we have outlined the major differences between these two household items so that you can decide which one suits you better.

 These two popular kitchen items might look the same but don’t let looks fool you.
 They are extremely different from each other in terms of functionality.
 Sure, they both use steam to cook food but, the similarities end here.
 Their inner build and way of cooking food are extremely different from one another.

 Rice cooker: Rice cookers usually come with an outer pot, inner pot, lid, steaming basket, and some other additional accessories.
 The rice is cooked in the inner pot and the outer pot acts as a protective layer.
 It has an external heating source like a heating coil or pad.

 When the rice is placed in the cooker and the power is turned on, the electricity activates the heating source.
 The heating source then heats up the liquid present in the rice and vaporizes it.
 In this process, the liquid becomes hot and is easily absorbed by the rice.
 Rice after absorbing this liquid softens up and can be eaten easily.